nathanvale/my-aws-remix-app/README.md

 ### Linting

 This project uses ESLint for linting.
-That is configured in `.eslintrc.js`.
+That is configured in `.eslintrc.cjs`.

 ### Formatting